 - 37 percent stated their belief that pets in the workplace can increase productivity.

 Even so, only six percent of the HR managers surveyed said that their office allows pets all the time.
 Another six percent welcome pets on certain days, like Take Your Dog to Work Day, and six percent permit small pets, like fish and turtles.
-(See the infographic at the end of this article for more details.)

 If you're one of the lucky ones and work in an office that welcomes animals, you might not be aware that dogs are not the only option when it comes to pets at work.
 Other animals can also contribute to increased productivity, motivation and overall job satisfaction.
 Not only that, but office pets can also lead to a few more smiles around the workplace.